-• Students should plan to take indicated capstone course in their last semester and should speak with their advisor prior to registering for the final semester.
+- ► Students should plan to take the capstone course in their last semester and should speak with their advisor prior to registering for the final semester. - ♦ Core curriculum course.

-Certificate of Completion Alcohol and Drug Abuse Counseling - CA1
+Alcohol and Drug Abuse Counseling - CA1, Certificate of Completion

 Certificate exceeds 270 contact hours required by Texas Commission on Alcohol and Drug Abuse for eligibility to take state test for licensure and TAADAC requirements for certificate.